johnstonskj/thrift-specs/docs/protocol-binary.md

 ## Message Encoding

-A `Message` can be encoded in two different ways, the first is a strict format with an encoded message version, and the second is an older form without version information.
+A `message-header` can be encoded in two different ways, the first is a strict format with an encoded message version, and the second is an older form without version information.

 ```
 Binary protocol Message, strict encoding, 12+ bytes: